icy/google-group-crawler/README.md

         export _GROUP=archlinuxvn
         export _HOOK_FILE=$HOME/bin/wget.hook.sh

-   Now the hook file will be loaded in your future output script.
+   Now the hook file will be loaded in your future output of commands `crawler.sh -sh` or `crawler.sh -rss`.

 ### What to do with your local archive